Managing Your Screen Time

 By default, everything is allowed.
 To block specific content, tap that item.

-Tap Don’t Allow Changes (or Don’t Allow or just “off”) for the specific item you want to block.
+Tap Don’t Allow Changes (or Don’t Allow or just “off,” depending on the available options) for the specific item you want to block.